CRI Group’s 3rd ABAC Summit 2019 Sets the Tone at the Top

 Mr. Azhar Zia Ur Rehman, Governance Consultant:

-The speaker presented the practical roadmap for implementing the Anti-bribery Management System.
-“Set of interrelated or interacting elements of an organization, establish anti-bribery policies and anti-bribery objectives and processes to achieve those anti-bribery objectives”.
+The speaker presented the practical road map for implementing the Anti-bribery Management System.
+“Set of interrelated or interacting elements of an organisation, establish anti-bribery policies and anti-bribery objectives and processes to achieve those anti-bribery objectives”.
 The detailed process was discussed which will ensure organisations for the successful ABMS implementation.

 Benefits to Attendees